jsreport/docs/docs/pdf-utils.md

 - [Merge with render for every page enabled](https://playground.jsreport.net/w/admin/1A7l_UG)

 ## Basics
-jsreport extension which is able to merge or concatenate multiple pdf templates into a single output.
-The merge functionality can be used to add a dynamic header based on the content of a particular page or even table of contents.
+jsreport extension which can merge or concatenate multiple pdf templates into a single output.
+The merge functionality can be used to add a dynamic header based on the content of a particular page or even a table of contents.
 The join can be used to prepend a cover to the pdf or to change page orientation dynamically through the single report.
 These advanced functions are provided on the top of standard pdf recipes and fill the gap to reach fully dynamic and unlimited pdf outputs.

-The pdf manipulations are configured using studio, respectively individual template menu.
-The main part of this extension are pdf merge and append operations, but the extension can also encrypt pdf, sign it with a certificate or fill basic pdf metadata.
-This document covers the pdf merge/append operations at the begining and the rest at the very end.
+The pdf manipulations are configured using the studio, respectively individual template menu.
+The main part of this extension is the pdf merge and append operations, but the extension can also encrypt pdf, sign it with a certificate or fill basic pdf metadata.
+This document covers the pdf merge/append operations at the beginning and the rest at the very end.

 ![pdf-utils](https://jsreport.net/screenshots/pdf-utils.png)

 ## Operations
-Each template can contain ordered list of pdf operations which will be invoked after the main template rendering is finished.
+Each template can contain an ordered list of pdf operations which will be invoked after the main template rendering is finished.
 The operation required attributes are template and type.
 The template specifies what to render and the type what to do with the result.
 There are three operation types:
 - **prepend**: render another template and put all the output pdf pages to the beginning
 - **append**: the same as prepend, but just put the output pdf to the end
 - **merge**: render another pdf template and merge the output single pdf page or whole document into the current pdf

 ## Operations order
 The operations are executed sequentially in the specified order.
-This is important attribute because the input of every operation is the output of the previous one.
+This is an important attribute because the input of every operation is the output of the previous one.
 This behavior can be explained on the following example.

 **Example**
-*It is required that the output pdf has at the beginning a single cover page and every other page includes dynamic header.
-This can be solved with one prepend and one merge operations.
-However if you move the merge operation after the prepend, it results into the undesired output with header also merged into the first cover page.
-This is because the prepend operation in such order runs the first and expands the final output with another page.
+*It is required that the output pdf has at the beginning a single cover page and every other page includes a dynamic header.
+This can be solved with one prepend and one merge operation.
+However, if you move the merge operation after the prepend, it results in the undesired output with the header also merged into the first cover page.
+This is because the prepend operation in such an order runs the first and expands the final output with another page.
 This expanded pdf is then used as input of the second operation which invokes merge into every page which means also to the cover.
-The correct order in this case should be the merge operation the first and the prepend as the second.*
+The correct order, in this case, should be the merge operation the first and the prepend as the second.*

 ## Input data
 The input data from the original template are forwarded to the rendering of the pdf operation.
 The operation input includes additional information about the current pdf.